request an appointment online.

 - Ultrasound

-Laparoscopic retroperitoneal lymph node dissection: In this minimally invasive surgical procedure, lymph nodes are removed to help find if cancer has spread.
+Lymph node dissection: Lymph nodes are removed to help find if cancer has spread.

 Getting a Second Opinion at MD Anderson

-The pathologists at MD Anderson are highly specialized in diagnosing and staging cervical cancers, and we welcome the opportunity to provide second opinions.
+The pathologists at MD Anderson are highly specialized in diagnosing and staging cervical cancers and welcome the opportunity to provide second opinions.

 Some people have an elevated risk of developing cervical cancer.
 Review the cervical cancer screening guidelines to see if you need to be tested.